seppmail/SEPPmail365/Readme.md

 The module runs on both platforms (Windows PowerShell and PowerShell Core macOS/Windows/Linux) but we *highly recommend* to run this module in *Powershell Core*, (also on Windows).
 So install PowerShell Core asap on your machine via the Windows Store or the notes here: https://github.com/powershell/powershell

 In future versions, we might end support for Windows PowerShell.

+## September 2022 - Releasenotes 1.2.3

+- Add rule for setting identification header
+- Add generating a Code for identification

 ## January 2022 - Releasenotes 1.2.2